ger-benjamin/ol-comfy/README.md

 # ol-comfy

-Confortable and convenient Openlayers shortcuts for standard usage.
+Comfortable and convenient Openlayers shortcuts for standard usage.

+This library provides a good help to answer common Openlayers needs in a web application using web-components.
+Some features:

+- Adds utils Openlayers functions
+- Adds identifier to layer, interaction, control... to be able to retrieve it in every component.
+- Add some observables.
+- Simplify drawing (enable one tool at once, manage interactions).
+- Not constraining architecture: takes only what you need, extends what you need.

-I've initially wrote this code for a project.
+I've initially written this code for a project.
 This code is "legacy" and next step will be to untangle it to make it easier and lighter to implement, extend, ...
 More comfy to use.

-I'll also add some pieces for to draw with Openlayers.

-Works already well, but please, wait a little bit before to use it.
+Works already well, but please, wait a bit before to use it.